Sunday, March 8, 2026

 Sarah’s distinctive ceramics are a testament to her creativity.
 Marked by rich velvety colours and intricate hand-cut porcelain overlays, her work is instantly recognisable.
 This unique style reflects her deep passion for the art form and showcases her exceptional skill.

 Having acquired several pieces from Sarah over the years, we have had the pleasure of witnessing her artistry firsthand.
 The images to the left showcase some of the treasures we own, each piece bearing the mark of Sarah’s exceptional skill and artistic vision.
-Among our recent acquisitions, the vibrant bright blue plates stand out, a delightful addition to our collection, acquired during the lockdown period.
+Among our recent acquisitions, the vibrant, bright blue plates stand out as a delightful addition to our collection, acquired during the lockdown period.
 Sarah’s ongoing work continues to inspire and captivate, reminding us of the enduring allure of handmade artistry.

 Sarah Dunstan Plate